liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

         "modified_by:" "<path-to-user>",
         "modification_date": "<timestamp>"}

-  Typically the last modification will have been the deletion or hiding of the resource, but there is no guarantee that this is always the case.
+  Often the last modification will have been the deletion or hiding of the resource, but there is no guarantee that this is always the case.
+  Especially, the resource may be marked as hidden/deleted because one of its ancestors was hidden/deleted (as that status is inherited).
+In that case, the person who last modified the child resource likely has nothing to do with the person who hid/deleted the ancestor resource.
 * *Deleted* or *hidden* resources may still be referenced from other resources.
 If the frontend follows such references it must therefore be prepared to encounter *410 Gone* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Comment deleted").
+* FIXME Not implemented yet -- currently backreferences include all resources, regardless of their visibility.
-* *Deleted* and *hidden* resources will normally not be shown in backreferences, which are calculated on demand.
+  *Deleted* and *hidden* resources will normally not be shown in backreferences, which are calculated on demand.
 The *include=deleted|hidden|all* parameter can be used to change that and include backreferences to deleted and/or hidden resources.
 The same